jfcloutier/karma_system/design_notes/acting.md

 * `pending` - no progress yet on declared goal
 * `can_seek` - the goal was found to relate to one or more experiences of the CA
 * `cannot_seek` - the goal does not relate to any experience
+* `can_execute` - the goal has a feasible plan
-* `executing` - working on finding and executing a plan to achieve the goal
+* `executing` - transitively executing the plan to achieve the goal
-* `executed` - the plan for the goal was executed
+* `executed` - the plan for the goal was executed "all the way down"
-* `achieved` - the goal was achieved
+* `achieved` - the goal was achieved from executing a plan for it

 ```mermaid
 ---